 Plan your morning the night before

 Planning your morning the night before can help you get out of bed and into your routine, without any time wasted snoozing.
-By planning your routine for the next day or week, you can simply get up and go rather than wasting anytime figuring out what to have for breakfast or what to do with your morning before you need to head to work.
+By planning your routine for the next day or week, you can simply get up and go rather than wasting time figuring out what to have for breakfast or what to do with your morning before you need to head to work.

 How to avoid the snooze button

 To avoid the snooze button I highly recommend you download an app called “Alarmy”.
-I guarantee that you will wake up earlier and stop snoozing, if you use this app.
+I guarantee that you will wake up earlier and stop snoozing if you use this app.

 There are a few different ways you can turn your alarm off, all of which involve you being wide awake.
 I’ve opted for answering difficult maths questions and the alarm will not turn off until you’ve answered all the questions correctly.
-Another option is to take a picture of a particular image in your house, your best chances with this option is to choose an image in another room, such as your fridge.
+Another option is to take a picture of a particular image in your house, your best chance with this option is to choose an image in another room, such as your fridge.

 Avoid your phone

-If you need to avoiding your phone, then I suggest you purchase the “Forest” app for a couple of pounds.
+If you need to avoid your phone, then I suggest you purchase the “Forest” app for a couple of pounds.
 With the app, you set a timer and during this time a seed is planted which eventually grows into a tree, if you look at your phone during the set time, then the tree dies!
 It’s a good way to stay focused and keep you away from your phone.

 Related Videos and Articles:

 Don’t be so hard on yourself